From Protection to Suppression: Weaponization of Copyright Reporting Online in the Global Majority

 Shahzeb Mahmood

-Shahzeb Mahmood is a senior researcher at Tech Global Institute, specializing in Internet and technology laws.
+Shahzeb Mahmood is the Head of Research at Tech Global Institute, specializing in Internet and technology laws.
 He previously served as legal counsel to telecom, Internet and FAANG companies.

 Fahad Bin Siddique